Sustainable Business Development

 The Company’s long-term and sustainable business success rests on innovative research and development to meet the major challenge of providing comprehensive healthcare in the future.
 Because of a growing and aging population, biotechnology-derived drugs represent a growing portion of the overall healthcare system.
 In the opinion of management, all aspects of the current business model of MorphoSys support the sustainable investment interests of its shareholders.

 A comprehensive risk management system ensures that factors that could threaten sustainable corporate performance are identified early and corrected if necessary.
 MorphoSys only assumes risk when there is an opportunity to increase the Company’s enterprise value.
-At the same time, a great effort is made to systematically identify new opportunities and leverage its business success (more information on risks and opportunities can be found on page 62).
+At the same time, a great effort is made to systematically identify new opportunities and leverage its business success (more information on risks and opportunities can be found here).

 Group-wide compliance with the sustainability strategy is monitored by the entire Management Board, chaired by the Chief Financial Officer.
-The Code of Conduct’s credo, which is available in German and English and applies to employees Group-wide, regulates the strategy’s implementation in daily operations.
+The Code of Conduct’s credo, which is available in German and English and applies to employees group-wide, regulates the strategy’s implementation in daily operations.
 Employee training on general and specific sections of the Code of Conduct is conducted regularly to ensure that the guidelines are understood and implemented.
-The Compliance Committee consists of five members and is available to employees at any time.
-The Compliance Officer, who is also a member of the committee, coordinates the elements of MorphoSys’s Compliance Management System.
-More information on this subject can be found on page 89 of the Corporate Governance Report.
+The Code of Conduct Committee consists of four members (a Chairperson and three other members) and is available to employees at all times.
+A Compliance Officer coordinates MorphoSys’s Compliance Management System.
+Detailed information on this subject can be found on page 78 of the Corporate Governance Report.
 Employees can ask for advice on all matters concerning legal compliance and corporate responsibility and report any suspected violations.
-If preferred, this may be done on an anonymous basis.
-Violations are systematically pursued, and appropriate remedial action is taken.
-No such violations have been reported to date, and the Company believes it is unlikely in the future that any serious offenses of that kind would occur which could materially affect the Group’s net assets, financial position and results of operations.
+This may be done on an anonymous basis, if preferred.
+Violations are systematically pursued and appropriate remedial action is taken.
+No such violations have been reported to date, and the Company believes it is unlikely in the future that any serious offenses would occur that could materially affect the Group’s net assets, financial position and results of operations.

-Detailed information on the KPIs for sustainable development used by MorphoSys is provided in the section “Strategy and Group Management” ( page 19).
-The following report on the implementation of MorphoSys’s corporate strategy and the Company’s sustainable business development is based on the recommendations of the German Sustainability Code originally presented by the Council for Sustainable Development in October 2011 and last updated in 2016.
+Detailed information on the KPIs for sustainable development used by MorphoSys is provided in the section “Strategy and Group Management”.
+The following report on the implementation of MorphoSys’s corporate strategy and the Company’s sustainable business development is based on the recommendations of the German Sustainability Code originally presented by the Council for Sustainable Development in October 2011 and updated in January 2015.